Your Past Can Define Your Future

 Am I eligible to seal my juvenile record?

-Your eligibility to seal your juvenile record can depend on the specific facts of your case, including whether you were charged, what type of crime you were charged with, whether the case was dismissed, or whether you received a deferred entry of judgment.
+The eligibility of sealing your juvenile record in California can depend on the specific facts of your case, including whether you were charged, what type of crime you were charged with, whether the case was dismissed, or whether you received a deferred entry of judgment.

 Arrested but no charges filed